aabhas-sao/Project-3DXRC/README.md

 # Project-3DXRC

+## Story
+Tony owns a small car garage in a sub-urb.
+Struggling to make ends meet, he decides to join the illegal street racing club in the city.
+When Tony's rival Nick frames him for the murder of a wealthy businessman, he is actively hunted by the city police who have been bribed to shoot him at sight.
+Play the game to help Tony evade the chasing police vehicles for as long as possible!

 ## 📝 Instructions to download and play
 - Go to https://gamejolt.com/games/chase/561332 download the zip file.
 - Unzip the contents of folder